 Common-sense also plays a large part when assessing a witness, especially where there is a conflict in the evidence.
 A witness’s motives and overall probabilities of what they say also plays a large part: Robert Goff LJ in The Ocean Frost (Armagas Ltd v Mundogas SA UKHL 11).

 And then, the barristers will be able to make comments on any witness’s performance in the witness box in closing submissions, long after the witness has left court.

 Basic methods of checking evidence which are likely to take place include:

 - independently provable facts: What you say against will be checked against facts and events which are provable independently of what you say.

 You can bet that what you say in a witness statement will be checked against all other documentation available, some of which you may not have seen or even know about.

-- considering the overall probabilities of what you say: The more unreal and far-fetched your statements a statement of fact, the better your evidence needs to be to prove it.
+- considering the overall probabilities of what you say: The more unreal and far-fetched your statement of fact, the better your evidence needs to be to prove it.